plaidml/plaidml/docs/usage/edsl_ops.rst

         :pyobject: sum_over_axis

 As a rule of thumb, a ``Contraction`` merges together values across one or more indices.
-Below we compare the Tile eDSL code to the mathematical formula for the operation by using colors to highlight corresponding pieces:
+Below we compare the eDSL code to the mathematical formula for the operation by using colors to highlight corresponding pieces:

 .. math::